 - 19.1 The Fund has in place processes in order to minimise the risk of overpayments occurring. - 19.2 The National Fraud Initiative is conducted every two years; it compares files of pensioners with the Department for Work and Pensions database of the deceased and highlights matches for investigation.
-Kent Pension Fund actively participates in this initiative. - 19.3 Kent Pension Fund participates in overseas life existence checks to ensure only legitimate pensions are being paid and to reduce the likelihood of fraudulent activity. - 19.4 A report is run periodically on the pension administration system to identify individuals in receipt of a child's pension, further investigations are then carried out for children that are identified as over the age of 18 to ensure they are still entitled to receive a pension. - 19.5 Kent Pension Fund includes reminders in its correspondence that the Fund must be advised of changes in circumstances or the death of a scheme member.
-The Fund also investigates any pension payments returned by banks and building societies to ensure the welfare of the scheme member and to protect payment of the Fund's money.
+Kent Pension Fund actively participates in this initiative. - 19.3 Kent Pension Fund participates in overseas life existence checks to ensure only legitimate pensions are being paid and to reduce the likelihood of fraudulent activity.
+If Pensioners do not complete the existence checks by the deadline given, then their pensions are suspended pending further investigation.

-19.6 Fund officers have a robust system in place for identifying changes to the payroll that need to be processed for a particular payroll month.
+- 19.4 A report is run periodically on the pension administration system to identify individuals in receipt of a child's pension, further investigations are then carried out for children that are identified as over the age of 18 to ensure they are still entitled to receive a pension. - 19.5 Kent Pension Fund includes reminders in its correspondence that the Fund must be advised of changes in circumstances or the death of a scheme member.
+The Fund also investigates any pension payments returned by banks and building societies to ensure the welfare of the scheme member and to protect payment of the Fund's money. - 19.6 Fund officers have a robust system in place for identifying changes to the payroll that need to be processed for a particular payroll month.
 The process incorporates payroll deadlines and ensures changes are made in a correct and timely manner.
 This would be in circumstances such as a change from a short-term dependant's pension to a long-term pension.